 Cork is a sporting city with a secure attachment to Gaelic games and hurling.

 Cork City FC is the city’s soccer team, and in rugby, Munster plays a part in their home games in Cork.
 There are also nationally active Basketball teams.

 History enthusiasts will love the city’s ancient architecture, including the iconic Gothic St Finbarr’s Cathedral, featuring towering spires and beautiful stained-glass windows.
 Cork’s City Gaol is also an impressive structure, built in the 19th Century.
-Forts, churches and towers can be seen in and around Cork city and in beautiful neighbouring towns such as Kinsale, Cobh and Blarney.
+Forts, churches, and towers can be seen in and around Cork City and in beautiful neighboring towns such as Kinsale, Cobh, and Blarney.

 Traditional Irish music can be found in most of the city’s pubs and bars, seven nights a week.

 Music is a large part of Cork’s culture, seen throughout the city’s venues and talented buskers performing on Cork’s streets.
-Perhaps the highlight of Cork’s music events is the incredibly popular Guinness Jazz festival, held annually on October Bank Holiday.
+Perhaps the highlight of Cork’s music events is the incredibly popular Guinness Jazz Festival, held annually on the October Bank Holiday.